makman568/algofun/pq/falcon_envelopes.md

 - **Next votes (pipelined):** ~477 messages (committee size 5,000)
 - **Total theoretical generation: ~1,084 messages per round**

-**Empirical Validation:**
+**Empirical Support:**
 Mainnet telemetry from a well-connected node shows observed totals of ~1,077 messages per round, closely matching the theoretical prediction.
-This validates that our theoretical model accurately represents real network behavior.
+This supports the theoretical model and demonstrates that it accurately represents real network behavior.

 **Why Use Theoretical Rather Than Empirical:**